biegehydra/LibPostalNetDockerContainer/readme.md

 ### Install LibPostal on your machine

-Instructions can be found on their github https://github.com/openvenues/libpostal
+Instructions can be found on LibPostal's github https://github.com/openvenues/libpostal

 These are the instructions I used on my WINDOWS machine.
 WHEREVER YOU INSTALL LIBPOSTAL YOU MUST UPDATE THE APPSETTINGS.DEVELOPMENT.JSON FILE WITH THE APPROPRIATE PATH.